 It wasn’t completely doom and gloom.
 We actually had some great moments of fun along our cross-country relocation trip.
 Thankfully, there were several state parks and BLM sites we were able to explore along the way.

 What a beautiful sight!
 With the river cascading down so many levels, it was very impressive.
 Tip: visit Shoshone Falls in the morning to get the full effect with rainbows EVERWHERE!

 Canyon of the Ancients National Monument

 This was a great bonus stop.
 Crossing the border from Utah into Colorado for a little bit, this brought us through Canyons of the Ancients National Monument.
 It’s a BLM managed site and is wonderfully obscure.
 Anasazi ruins, trails, and beautiful views made this a favorite stop on our pandemic cross country move.

 Driving through New Mexico, we didn’t get to make any awesome stops really, but we did enjoy the Route 66 murals that nearly every gas station had.
 True, we didn’t get to play tourist along the famous road, but we did as best we could.

-The rest of the way we did zero sightseeing.
+The rest of the way we did zero sightseeing, even as we drove through Mobile, AL (the birthplace of Mardi Gras in the USA).
 The combo of closed attractions and a tight driving schedule had us hauling as quickly as possible from Dallas eastward.
 We did make a list though for doing that route again and enjoying every stop along the way!

 Looking back at our strange, apocalyptic road trip for sure I wish we could’ve done it differently, but I’m really thankful that we were able to get to Florida without incident.
 In the coming years, I think we’ll intentionally retrace our route and enjoy all the stops we possibly can.